-Japan is one of the best countries to travel alone for the first time.
-As the 9th safest country in the world, Japan has many things to do.
+Are you planning your first solo trip to Japan?
+It is one of the best countries to travel alone for the first time.
+As the 14th safest country in the world, Japan has many things to do.
 From metropolitan cities to rural villages and places off the beaten path, there is something for everyone.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.